ARTbio/startbio/docs/Run-Galaxy/Preparing_reference.md

 ## 2. :wrench: Index `dmel-r6.18` for Bowtie and Bowtie2.

-Now that dmel-r6.18 is an "official" Galaxy genome, it is easy to prepare corresponding indexes for the aligners Bowtie and Bowtie2.
+Now that dmel-r6.18 is an "official" Galaxy genome, it is easy to prepare corresponding indexes for the aligner Bowtie.

 - Go back to the local data manager board
 - Click on the data manager **Bowtie index** _builder_